Kulczyk Investments

+History

+The company was founded in 2007 by Jan Kulczyk.
 In November 2008, the company announced a change of name from Kulczyk Investment House to Kulczyk Investments.

 The name of the company comes from the name of the businessman and founder of Kulczyk Holding, Jan Kulczyk, who died on July 29, 2015, and served as chairman of the Supervisory Board of Kulczyk Investments until his death.

-The company is led by a board which consists of: